kaunghaoliu/hello-world/readme.txt

-First time to use Github and will continue to use it for my work.
+First time to use Github.

 Now I am trying to pull request.